 Some important factors to remember when your pet is on anticonvulsant medication include:

-Complete blood count, biochemistry and urinalysis is recommended with a maximum interval of 8 to 10 months.
+Complete blood count, biochemistry and urinalysis are recommended with a maximum interval of 8 to 10 months.

-Medications cannot be dispensed without periodic examinations and drug levels performed.
+Medications cannot be dispensed without periodic examinations and drug levels being performed.